 Phew!
 That was a lot of information!
-Hope it was helpful for planning a trip to Singapore.
+Hope it was helpful in planning a trip to Singapore.

-And if you don’t have any current plans to visit this city, hopefully, this will give you more insights into this city and will want to visit someday.
+And if you don’t have any current plans to visit Singapore, hopefully, this will give you more insights into this city and will want to visit someday.

 And if you learn all the tips before going to Singapore, you will definitely have no problem travelling to one of the safest cities in the world.